Most heterosexual couples will get pregnant within 1 year if they are having regular sex and not using contraception.

 You are more likely to get pregnant if you are both in good health.

-If you are planning to get pregnant, it is a good idea to visit your GP for a health check.
-This is important if you have any health problems or are taking any medicine.
+If you or your partner are planning to get pregnant, it is a good idea to visit your GP for a health check.
+This is important if you have any health problems or are taking any medication.